Facing the Future (with an eye on the past)

 For a once and future archives

-Broadly the idea behind this program of workshops is to explore
+The idea behind this program of workshops is broadly to explore

-plural).
+are pluralised).
 So although we are at a present moment between many

-pasts and unknown futures, we are also (now) part of the past of future presents,
+pasts and unknown futures, we are also (now) part of the past of

-of contentious events/periods).
+events/periods).
 And we will consider how today we can think about

-future historiography – building digital archives is
+future historiography – building digital archives is possibly more